 Q&A with Kartick

-Kartick Narayan is currently the VP of Growth & Computational Marketing at Coupang, one of the largest and fastest growing e-commerce platforms.
-In his role, Kartick leads a world-class team of product, engineering, data science, and marketing teams.
+Kartick Narayan was formerly the VP of Growth & Computational Marketing at Coupang, one of the largest and fastest-growing e-commerce platforms.
+In his role, Kartick led a world-class team of product, engineering, data science, and marketing teams.
 Prior to Coupang, he spent a number of years at Groupon and Amazon.
 Kartick has a background in Finance and has lived and worked across 5 countries around the world.

 In your own words, tell us about the app that you manage?